forthcoming October 15, 2019

 In Long Live Latin, Gardini shares his deep love for the language―enriched by his tireless intellectual curiosity―and warmly encourages us to engage with a civilization that has never ceased to exist, because it’s here with us now, whether we know it or not.
 Thanks to his careful guidance, even without a single lick of Latin grammar readers can discover how this language is still capable of restoring our sense of identity, with a power that only useless things can miraculously express.

 TODD PORTNOWITZ (1986) is an editor, poet, and Italian translator.
-His translation of Long Live Latin by Nicola Gardini will be published by Farrar, Straus and Giroux in October, 2019.
+His translation of Long Live Latin by Nicola Gardini will be published by Farrar, Straus and Giroux in November, 2019.
 His poetry translations include Midnight in Spoleto by Paolo Valesio (Fomite, 2018) and Go Tell It to the Emperor: The Selected Poems of Pierluigi Cappello, forthcoming from Spuyten Duyvil press.
 He has received honors from the Academy of American Poets (Raiziss/de Palchi Fellowship, 2015, Affiliated Fellow at the American Academy in Rome) and the Bread Loaf Translators Conference.
-An Assistant Editor at Alfred A. Knopf, he is also a co-founder and editor of the Italian poetry blog Formavera, and a co-director of the Brooklyn-based reading series for writer-translators, Us&Them.
+An Assistant Editor at Alfred A. Knopf, he is also a co-founder and editor of the Italian poetry blog Formavera, a co-director of the Brooklyn-based reading series for writer-translators, Us&Them, and is on the board of the Amy Clampitt Fund.

 Midnight in Spoleto